astrobel/chancealignments2/README.md

 ### 6_difference.py

 Performs difference imaging on a given quarter, to find the pixel source of a signal. `1_lightcurve.py` _must_ be run first.
+Code will exit if there is no data for chosen quarter.

 This code uses only time series data which falls within 5% (`tolerance` variable) either side of the peak and trough of the phase-folded light curve, or 20% of the light curve in total.
 Trough points are subtracted from peak points for each individual pixel and an average is taken to create the difference image.
 The plot returned is a side-by-side comparison of an average of all unaltered frames and the difference image.